 - The aviation sector was brought into the EU ETS on 1 January 2012 (but application for flights to and from non-European countries was suspended for 2012)

 Because veriﬁed annual emissions data from the pilot phase was now available, the cap on allowances was reduced in phase 2, based on actual emissions.
 However, the 2008 economic crisis led to emissions reductions that were greater than expected.
 This led to a large surplus of allowances and credits, which weighed heavily on the carbon price throughout phase 2.

 Evolution of the European carbon market

-The EU ETS remained the main driver of the international carbon market during phase two.
-Trading volume in EU allowances jumped from 3.1 billion in 2008 to 6.3 billion in 2009 and 6.8 billion in 2010 (when EU allowances accounted for 84% of the value of the total carbon market).
-In 2011, 7.9 billion allowances were traded, with a value of $147.9 billion.
+The EU ETS remained the main driver of the international carbon market during phase 2.
+In 2010, for example, EU allowances accounted for 84% of the value of the total global carbon market.
+Trading volumes jumped from 3.1 billion in 2008 to 6.3 billion in 2009.
+In 2012, 7.9 billion allowances were traded (worth €56 billion).

-Daily trading volumes in EU emission allowances (in millions)
+Trading volumes in EU emission allowances (in millions)